Sports: Football, Men's Soccer, Women's Soccer,

 Field Hockey, Men's Lacrosse, Women's Lacrosse, Men's Track and

 The multi-purpose Campus Field, which opened in 1997, sits adjacent to the William H. Pitt Center and serves as the home for eight of Sacred Heart's division I athletic programs.
 The Pioneers changed the field's surface for the start of the 2009 season, installing state of the art SprinTurf, replacing the previously used field turf.

 Campus Field offers bleacher seating for more than 3,000 fans along both sidelines just beyond the facility's track.
 Beginning in 2009, the two sections immediately below the press box feature chair-back seating for 355 spectators.
 The Pioneer baseball team also utilizes the batting cages on the premises of Campus Field, located beneath the home stands.

 The Pioneer Football team called Campus Field its home in 2001 as the team claimed the program's first Mid-Major National Championship, finishing the year with a perfect 11-0 record.
-Campus Field has hosted the NEC Women's Lacrosse Tournament on three occasions (2003, 2009, and 2010) with the Pioneers lifting the championship trophy in both 2009 and 2010.
+Campus Field has hosted the NEC Women's Lacrosse Tournament on four occasions (2003, 2009, 2010 and 2012) with the Pioneers lifting the championship trophy in both 2009 and 2010.

 The SHU men's lacrosse team made history on March 28, 2009 by winning the longest game ever played at Campus Field.
 Jon Flood scored the game winning goal as the Pioneers were victorious in the marathon contest against Villanova, with five overtime periods.

 Campus Field is also the site for the university's undergraduate commencement ceremony held every May.